srinivas77777775/RavipatiSrinivas-Portfolio/README.md

 - Utilized SVM and Count Vectorizer to efficiently process and classify large volumes of reviews.
 - Improved the ability to classify reviews by analyzing textual data and extracting meaningful features.
 - Created a reliable and efficient solution for sentiment analysis in the context of customer reviews.

+### Implementation of Link State Routing and Distance Vector Routing

+= Conducted a comprehensive analysis of two well-known routing algorithms, Dijkstra's/Link state Routing and Distance Vector Routing/Bellman Ford's Algorithms, to determine the most efficient path for data transmission
+- Developed detailed code implementations for both algorithms to facilitate practical understanding and application
+- Emphasized the objective of identifying the fastest or optimal route for data transmission through the analysis and implementation of these routing algorithms
+- Successfully demonstrated the impact of these algorithms in improving the efficiency and performance of data transmission processes